denandserg/BlogReactRedux/README.md

 Blog with API services.

-Available Scripts
+Start project

 In the project directory, you can run:

-npm run build --- Builds the app for production to the dist folder.
+First of all "npm run build" --- Builds the app for production to the dist folder.

-npm run dev --- Runs the app in the development mode.
+Next step "npm run dev" --- Runs the app in the development mode.

 Open http://localhost:8080 to view it in the browser.